axelchalon/axelchalon.github.io/0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md

 - **Not all time is equal.** Objective vs subjective time (chronos vs kairos).
 One's objective lifetime is distinct from one's subjective lifetime — live big.
 ^
 - "8 weeks of rowing until you reach flow."
 Practices need a certain time until you reach flow; commit the course for a few weeks to reach flow, and then decide.
 (Lenar, [Flow]({% link 0-book-review/_posts/2025-07-05-flow-mihaly-csikszentmihalyi-summary.md %}))
+- Sprints (software development) as tiny experiments.
+Only ever knowing the next step (priority).
 ^
 - **Clear formats**: James Clear's 3-2-1 newsletter: 3 ideas from James, 2 quotes from others, 1 question for the reader to ponder.
 ^